armakuni/kata-first-test/README.md

 Write some code to tell me what the second **highest** number is, and write a test for it.

+Next explore some of the other functions of the testing framework

 Try checking it returns a number that is in the provided list (hint: try out [assertIn](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertIn))